sampscl/rtl_sdr_homebridge/README.md

 # RTL-SDR Homebridge

 Bridge between RTL-SDR and Homebridge; particularly the homebridge mqttthing plugin.
-This program will listen to radio transmissions with a RTL-SDR, interpret them, and convert that data into publications on a MQTT bus so that Homebridge can receive data from RF devices that have well-understood protocols but lack an interface to Homebridge.
+This program will listen to radio transmissions with an RTL-SDR, interpret them, and convert that data into publications on a MQTT bus so that Homebridge can receive data from RF devices that have well-understood protocols but lack an interface to Homebridge.